-CP 04023 FUNDAMENTALS OF ALGEBRA-- Fundamentals of Algebra is a modular, mastery-based review of basic mathematical concepts associated with the arithmetic of real numbers, basic algebra, and intermediate algebra.
-This course is the prerequisite course for MA 14043 College Algebra for students scoring below 21 on the ACT and 52 on the Compass Test Type "A".
+CP 04033 FUNDAMENTALS OF ALGEBRA II - Fundamentals of Algebra II is a continuation of a modular, master-based review of basic mathematical concepts associated with basic algebra and intermediate algebra with applications and is the prerequisite course for MA 14043 College Algebra.
+Students must complete through Module 15 to pass this course.
+Prerequisite: C or above in CP 04023 Fundamentals of Algebra I.